• Skip to primary navigation

 Almond pesto has a delicious nutty flavor from roasted slivered almonds blended with fresh basil leaves, parmesan, garlic and olive oil.

-small glass bowl of almond pesto this recipe
+small glass bowl of almond pesto

 Even though I love pesto made with pine nuts, I rarely use pine nuts anymore when I make pesto.
 Those little nuts are expensive!